Lali67/SQL_Snippet/T-SQL/Optimization/QO-Analyzing Query Optimizer.md

 JOIN    Sales.SalesOrderHeader oh
   ON    ss.SalesOrderID=oh.SalesOrderID;
 ```
-Have a look at the results of the execution plan, and we'll see we've got a "Clustered Index Scan" here, and this one is going to have a look at the "Product" table, and another "Index Scan" here, his one is having a sales with a data table.
+  Have a look at the results of the execution plan, and we'll see we've got a "Clustered Index Scan" here, and this one is going to have a look at the "Product" table, and another "Index Scan" here, his one is having a "Sales" with a data table.
+  So, there is no reference whatsoever to the ''Sales Order Header" table.
+The reason for that is the optimizer is efficient enough to realize that actually, it's impossible for there to be any information from "Sales Order Header".
+So, if is not possible that there is information from that table,it won't actually add that table to the plan.
 ![SQL-Join-Query Plan](../Pictures/SQL-Join-Query_Plan.png)

 ```sql